How To Set Error Correction in C#

 Error Correction in barcodes refers to the ability to maintain barcode readability despite visual defects or encoding errors.
 These damages can arise due to factors such as printing imperfections, smudges, scratches, or variations in scanning conditions.
-Error correction is a major factor in determining which type of barcode encoding is suitable.
+Error correction is a major factor in determining which type of barcode encoding is suitable, especially when working with QR codes in C#.

 In general, 2D barcodes have a higher tolerance to defects compared to 1D barcodes due to the following factors:

-- Data Capacity: 2D barcodes can store significantly more data than 1D barcodes as they encode data both horizontally and vertically, accommodating alphanumerics, binary data, images, and more.
+- Data Capacity: 2D barcodes store more data than 1D barcodes, encoding both horizontally and vertically.
+Learn more about supported barcode formats.

 - Redundancy: 2D barcodes have multiple layers of data encoding, allowing information extraction from any remaining intact sections even when part of the barcode is damaged.